ArcherDotBuild/L2/17-Making-HTTP-Requests/README copy.md

 Inside we have a data property and it's already been parsed for us.
 We don't have to parsed it ourselves.
 That's one of the main advantages of using a tool like Axios, is that unlike Fetch, we don't have to do the **JSON parsing** on our own.

 ## 9. Sequential Axios Requests
-Let's see how we can use **Axios** to make multiple chain requests.
+Let's see how we can use **Axios** to make multiple chain requests,